Quick: if you had to say what the most important learning metric is for your online course… what would you say?

 - Increase checkpoints with students (more quizzes, homework, etc.) so you can pinpoint the area of difficulty

-- Hold office hours or live sessions in a Facebook group to answer questions
+- Hold office hours or live sessions in a Facebook group or via Zoom to answer questions

 3. Instructor Effectiveness